taylorchenca/ecs160web/README.md

 Run sudo pip install django-simple-email-confirmation to install the necessary email verification app.
 Run sudo pip install django-messages to install the messaging app.
-Run sudo pip install pip install django-widget-tweaks to install the dependencies for the forms.
+Run sudo pip install django-widget-tweaks to install the dependencies for the forms.